poppadum/dynquee/doc/config.md

     - e.g. for a [Sinclair ZX Spectrum][spectrum] logo, name the file `zxspectrum.<something>` e.g. `system/zxspectrum.logo.png`

 - `publisher/` is for game publisher banners & logos
+    - e.g. for a game published by [Konami][konami], name the file `konami.<something>` e.g. `publisher/konami.01.png`

-- `startup/` is for files to show when *dynquee* first starts up e.g. a welcome banner or video
+- `startup/` is for files to show when *dynquee* first starts up e.g. a welcome banner or video.
+    Filename does not matter, but use the appropriate file extension e.g. `startup/welcome.png`

-- `generic/` is for media that doesn't belong anywhere else, to be used if no other files match
+- `generic/` is for media that doesn't belong anywhere else, to be used if no other files match.
+    If you have designed custom artwork for your Recalbox, place it here.
+    Filename does not matter, but use the appropriate file extension e.g. `generic/my_games_machine.mkv`

-Feel free to delete any of the included media files you don't want, but I recommend you leave `media/default.png` as a file of last resort.
+Feel free to delete any of the included media files you don't want, but I recommend you leave `media/default.png` (or replace it with your own custom image) as a file of last resort.

 ## File Formats